admorenog/Systrayezer/README.md

 - Save configuration file.
 - Fill Datagrid with the configuration file.
 - Allows autostart with windows.
-- Set hotkeys on start.
-- Hide a window on startup (for applications that autostart).
-- Remove hotkeys.
 - Apply a new created hotkey.
 - Hide our systray icon.
 - Get process name by selecting a window (something like spy++), some windows have different process name in Task manager and we cannot reach it.